 Honors degree requirements at the University of Utah are fulfilled through a partnership between the Honors College and degree programs.
 The Honors College provides a core curriculum of four courses focused on critical thinking, interdisciplinarity, discourse across diverse positions and domains and provides learning communities for personal and professional growth.
 We also provide unique opportunities through interdisciplinary electives, Praxis labs, and Integrated Minors.
 Degree programs offer HON-attribute courses to provide special opportunities to build expertise in the major and prepare students for successful thesis completion.
 Ideally, these fulfill major requirements as well as serve as electives for the Honors degree.
 The Honors College collaborates with departments to increase the number of HON-attribute courses available for each degree in order to (1) increase availability of courses that both fulfill Honors degree and major degree requirements; and (2) ensure that available HON-designation courses build experience and expertise within degree programs and prepare students for successful thesis completion.

-What are the requirements of HON-attribute courses?
+What are the requirements of all HON-attribute courses?

 - Must have several of the following characteristics (per the Honors Policy Board March 2024):